 LEO Innovation Lab is sponsoring the Skin Prediction innovation challenge with a prize money of $100,000.
 When living with a skin condition such as psoriasis, your skin tends to flare-up.
 Not knowing when this will happen can be incredibly frustrating!
 We are looking for a technology solution that could solve this problem.

 We are looking for a solution that will enable people with psoriasis to predict when the next skin flare-up will occur.
 Such a solution may also tell where the flare-up will occur on the body, however, this is not a requirement.
-Furthermore, the optimal solution has been tested among people with psoriasis.
+Furthermore, the optimal solution will be tested among people with psoriasis.
 Solutions which assumes that users have access to a smartphone is accepted.

 - Concept Idea deadline is February 13, 2017

 Read the challenge Guidelines for the specific submission criteria and rules.
 Please advise that challenge guidelines are subject to change.
 Registered competitors will receive a notification when significant changes are made, however, we highly encourage you to regularly visit the challenge page.

 When living with a chronic skin condition such as psoriasis, people often face the issue of not being able to predict the next flare-up.
 When will it happen?
 Where on the body will it occur?
 How bad will it be?